amatskevych/test-spring-batch/README.md

 Technologies: jdk 8, maven, git, Spring Boot, Spring Batch, JUnit

+Spring Batch is chosen instead Spark because all threads need to be synchronised for each portion of items to compare.
+And Spring Boot is easier used for such task.

 The searching of elements works via the main class "ListLowestProduct".

 ##### Should be installed